 Whats even more important is that we come to terms with reality and realise that loved ones – friends and family will be sucked into the dragnet of unfortunate events if we are not careful.
 Always better being safe than sorry.

-If you're unsure which product is for you; check out our comparison pages for both medical card insurance and term life insurance.
-There's bound to be something suitable and you can then tailor the details further with your agent.
+If you’re unsure which product is for you; check out our comparison pages for both medical insurance in Malaysia and individual or group term life insurance.
+There’s bound to be something suitable and you can then tailor the details further with your agent.